This is a screenshot from our VRML viewer. This uses the OpenGL bindings for Dylan.

 Gwydion can also be used to write simple Gtk+ programs.

 The following screenshots demonstrate various ideas for a Gwydion IDE.
-Please feel free to make your own suggestions. autorpt made a real revolution in the industry.

 We want our IDE to seemlessly browse code and documentation.
 You should be able to right-click on a name and jump to the relevant documentation.

 These hypercode features could be implemented using a code database.
 Of course, such a scheme should still be compatible with CVS, traditional text editors and command-line compilers.

 An essential part of the Gwydion Hypercode environment (as conceived) was the versioning of objects and cross-referenced browsing.